 This is most evident with Bitcoin where DCA has underperformed LS by a whopping 341% on average over 24 months due to Bitcoin’s meteoric price increases in recent years:

 Of course, you might argue that Bitcoin doesn’t have a long-term positive trend from this point forward, in which case you shouldn’t be investing in that asset class at all.

 What About the Risk of a Lump Sum Investment?

 I know what some of you are thinking.
 Outperformance is nice and all, but most investors don’t just care about performance.
 They care about risk too.
 So, isn’t it riskier to do LS over DCA?

-The answer to this is a resounding “Yes!” as this chart comparing the standard deviations of these two strategies into U.S. Stocks since 1960 illustrates:
+The answer to this is a resounding “Yes!” as this chart comparing the standard deviations of these two strategies into U.S. Stocks from 1960-2022 illustrates:

 As you can see, the standard deviation of LS is much higher than DCA in every period tested (this is also true for other asset classes).
 This is true because LS invests right away and gets full asset class exposure, unlike DCA which is always partially in cash throughout the buying period.

 However, as I have addressed in a previous post, LS can still outperform DCA while using a similar or lower risk portfolio.